bohrasaumyata/Hospital-ER-management-system/README.md

 # Hospital-ER-management-system
-🏥 A simple Hospital Management System made in C
+🏥 A console-based Hospital Management System made in C

 👨‍⚕️ Doctors can sign up, log in, and the admin can manage them (add, search, edit, delete)